bihealth/sodar-server/docs_dev/source/install.rst

 can skip the steps related to their installation and set the environment variable ``ENABLED_BACKEND_PLUGINS='timeline_backend'``.

-These instructions assume you have Python 3.6+ and PostgreSQL 9.4+ installed.
+These instructions assume you have Python 3.6 and PostgreSQL 9.6+ installed.

 **NOTE:** Python 3.5.x and lower are no longer supported!
+Also, Python 3.7 support is pending some 3rd party package updates.

 Install SODAR